 1) Simple Shapes

 These dies come in all the basic shapes we use for our projects: circles, rectangles, squares, and ovals.
 They generally are offered in layers of graduated sizes.
 I’m a big fan of the ones that have stitched edges because they provide an extra touch of detail.
-As such, I recommend the Stitched Shapes which includes circles, squares, and ovals in one package.
+As such, I recommend the Stitched Rectangles Dies which includes 13 dies in one package.

 2) Dies that coordinate with stamp sets